amaranth-lang/rfcs/text/0000-toggle-coverage.md

 [unresolved-questions]: #unresolved-questions
 - **Output formats.** Is a plain text report sufficient for the first version, or should JSON export be included?
 Should UCIS/LCOV output be in scope for this RFC or deferred to later proposals?
 - **Signal filtering.** Should include/exclude lists and a maximum bit-width cap be defined in this RFC, or added as extensions after the basic observer is merged?
-- **Treatment of special values.** For future Verilator integration, X and Z might appear in signals.
-How should signals with `X` or `Z` states be handled in toggle counting?
-Are they out of scope for now?
 - **Interaction with other coverage types.** Since work is also underway on statement and block coverage, should toggle coverage eventually share a common reporting interface with these metrics?
 - **Scope of implementation.** Should this RFC cover only the Python simulator (current implementation) or also include Verilator integration?
 If not, how should future work on Verilator support be tracked?